 This concert band class is available by audition to students who play a band instrument at an upper intermediate to advanced level.
 This is a co-curricular course that involves participation during school and outside school.
 Emphasis is placed on tone, technique development and sight reading.
 Advanced performance techniques are emphasized.
 Participation in the ISSMA Solo/Ensemble contest is encouraged.
 Serious band literature is selected from a variety of periods in music history.
 Private lessons are highly encouraged.
+Counts as a Fine Art credit for the AHD.

-Advanced Concert Band (U41700)
+Advanced Concert Band (Marching U41700)